vannida-lim/job-listings-frontend/README.md

 -   `cd`  to `job-listings-frontend`

--   run  `npm start` to start server locally
+-   run  `npm i && npm start` to run dependencies and start server locally